 Use intent data to personalize website content and recommendations based on visitors' browsing history or interests:

-Don’t forget that continuous A/B tests on different personalized elements help you see what resonates best with your audience.
+Run A/B tests on personalized elements to see what drives the most engagement and conversion.
 Use the insights to refine and improve your personalization strategy.

 Lead nurturing and segmentation